 Another important detail – some of the above countries, plus a few more like Jamaica, only allow pets to be imported from a short list of other countries.
 This is another reason to check all details before making plans.

-For more details on the quarantine rules for Australia, New Zealand, Hawaii, Iceland, Jamaica, Japan and Singapore in particular, I have provided an outline below.
+For more details on the quarantine rules for Australia, New Zealand, Hawaii, Iceland, Jamaica, Japan, Singapore and South Africa in particular, I have provided an outline below.

 Pet Quarantine for Australia

 My home country of Australia requires quarantine for all pet dogs and cats entering the country, except for pets from New Zealand.

 For both dogs and cats the quarantine period is at least 10 days, in addition to a long list of steps to prepare your pet beforehand.
 In March 2023, this was increased to 30 days for pets travelling from many countries, if an identity verification step is not completed.

 If your pet is healthy and flea- and tick-free during their quarantine, your pet should be released on time, after either 10 or 30 days.
 There are no steps you can take to avoid this quarantine.

 There is only one quarantine facility in Australia, at Mickleham near Melbourne Airport, so all pets are required to fly to Melbourne to enter the country, unless an exemption is provided.